 In the Compliant level, learners may appear to be bored or anxious.
 Some may just give up on learning and follow whatever the teacher or school requires them to do.
 They may be good “students” who know how to “do” school.
 Their grades may be good but they are not empowered to do more than they have to do for a grade.
 There are others that have a fixed mindset and just give up because they were not empowered to learn or do not have a voice in what and how they learn.
 The school system might be focusing on test scores, worksheets, and homework that are probably not relevant or meaningful for the disengaged learner.
 The teacher may feel they are the only one responsible and accountable for all the learning in their classroom.
 Sometimes learners who are compliant have other issues at home that keep them from being engaged in learning.

-In the Commit level, learners are starting to take on more responsibility for their learning.
-The teacher is building the relationships with the learners by guiding the process for them to understand how they learn best.
+At the Commit level, learners are starting to take on more responsibility for their learning.
+The teacher is building relationships with the learners by guiding the process for them to understand how they learn best.
 At this level, the teacher may still be laying the groundwork for learning and determining prior knowledge but learners may be demonstrating that they are more involved in what and how they learn.
 The commit level is where the learners find their voice to help become better learners.
 When they understand why they may be anxious about learning something, they discuss this with the teacher to help them through their anxiety.
 Learners are also reaching out to others to help them build the skills they will need to perform a task.
 They commit even more to want to learn when they have time to explore what interests them.
 This level is where learning is personal and the student finds out more about themselves and who they are as a learner.
 This is also the level where the teacher realizes that some children need more time or may have other issues keeping them from learning.
 The teacher-student relationship is so crucial at this level for all learners to help find their voice.

 In the Connect level, learners realize now that learning is social.
-They can expand on what they learned in the commit level by connecting with others who are at the same level or have the same interests.
+They can expand on what they learned at the commit level by connecting with others who are at the same level or have the same interests.
 They are more in control of their learning but realize they can learn much more if they collaborate with others who can work together to build on their ideas.
 At this level, the learners are doing more of the talking than the teacher.
 This is where learners enjoy learning from each other and even teaching their peers.
 Learners are more engaged at this level when connected to real-world problems that are relevant to them.
 Today, learners connect with smart devices before and after school.
 Teachers and schools can make this level more effective if these smart devices are allowed during school hours.
 This is where “trust” and “letting go” of control can be so important.
 Our learners are using these devices and need to know the appropriate use so they can connect globally in an effective and safe way.
 This is the level where you notice it is getting a little noisier in some parts of the classroom.

-In the Flow level, many call it “messy learning” because it may seem chaotic to some people.
+At the Flow level, many call it “messy learning” because it may seem chaotic to some people.
 Learners are curious, creative, and innovative.
 There is no one way to capture what it might look like.
 A few learners might be in the hall, another on a smartphone contacting a mentor, two sitting together animated on the floor in the back of the room, a small group brainstorming in the corner, and someone presenting evidence of learning to others for critical feedback.
 Some learners are working quietly immersed in the task at hand where others are reaching out to others to collaborate on solving a problem.
 This is when learners have the skills to pursue their interests and are curious by seeking what they are passionate about.
 They want to challenge themselves to investigate and solve solutions to real-world problems where they can make a difference.
 You can hear it in their voices and actions.
 They want to share what they learn.
 The teacher is more of a mentor and coach as they guide the process.
 This level is when learners self-advocate for what they need or want to learn and when they have agency.

-What I did notice about engagement is that sometimes we are in the flow because of the activity or task at hand.
+What I did notice about the engagement is that sometimes we are in the flow because of the activity or task at hand.
 Other times we may not be engaged because of the activity.
 We may be at different levels at home or at school or in other learning environments.
 The engagement level can be high in a makerspace and low in a classroom depending on the activities.

 Several teachers have said to me that when their kids are in the flow, “they never want to go back to the traditional way of teaching.”
 Some questions for you to think about and reflect on: